VinFast LUX SA2.0

-The VinFast LUX SA2.0 is a 5+2-seater mid-size luxury SUV produced by Vietnamese automaker VinFast since 2019.
-It was revealed at the 2018 Paris Motor Show.
+The VinFast LUX SA2.0 is a discontinued 5+2-seater mid-size luxury crossover SUV produced by Vietnamese automaker VinFast between 2019 and 2022.
+The vehicle was built on a BMW X5 (F15) platform restyled by Pininfarina.
+It was revealed at the 2018 Paris Motor Show alongside the VinFast LUX A2.0 sedan.

 Overview

 The VinFast LUX SA2.0 is designed by Italian design company Pininfarina and is based on the F15-generation BMW X5.

 The VinFast LUX SA2.0 was revealed at the 2018 Paris Motor Show alongside the VinFast LUX A2.0 sedan.
 It started in pilot production March 2019 with full production beginning in September 2019 at VinFast's Haiphong factory.
 The LUX SA2.0 was priced at VND1.415 billion (US$61,552) before the price change to VND2 billion ($86,956).

 Engine

 The LUX SA2.0 is powered by a 2.0 L BMW N20B20 turbocharged four-cylinder petrol engine that is mated to an 8-speed ZF 8HP automatic transmission.

 Safety

 The LUX SA2.0 received a five-star rating from the ASEAN NCAP from a crash test in September 2019.